12/19/2024

 speaker

-Thanks for thanks for taking our question.
+Hi, everyone.
+Thanks for taking our question.
 I just wanted to start on the partnership channel more broadly.
-If I think about one of your competitors striking an SMB partnership to embed some of their payroll capabilities alongside of some of their B2B payments capabilities, I'm just curious how you think about the partnership channel and whether or not that's a source of incremental investment for you.
+If I think about one of your competitors striking an S&B partnership, too, embed some of their payroll capabilities alongside of some of their B2B payments capabilities.
+I'm just curious how you think about the partnership channel and whether or not that's a source of incremental investment for you.
 Thanks.

 speaker